dodgeblaster/sls-notes/README.md

 # Serverless Notes

-This repo is a colelction of notes on common things I find myself doing in a serverless project.
+This repo is a collection of notes on common things I find myself doing in a serverless project.

 ### [DynamoDB Notes](dynamo-basics.md)
 - Notes on how to setup DynamoDB with the AWS-SDK